 [Heading inserted by No. 66 of 2003 s.
 79.]

+85A.
+Mortgage duty abolished from 1 July 2008

+Despite anything to the contrary in this Part, mortgage duty is not chargeable —

+(a) on a mortgage first executed, or that first affects property in Western Australia, on or after 1 July 2008; or

+(b) in respect of an advance or further advance on or after 1 July 2008 secured under a mortgage first executed, or that first affects property in Western Australia, before that day.

+[Section 85A inserted by No. 31 of 2006 s.
+7.]

 86. Assessing mortgage duty

 (1) For the purposes of section 16, the amount of mortgage duty chargeable on a mortgage specified in item 13 of the Second Schedule is calculated, subject to the exemptions set out in item 7 of the Third Schedule and in this Part, by applying the rates of duty specified in item 13 to the secured amount in accordance with this Part.

-(2) A mortgage is not chargeable with any other duty.
+(2) A mortgage is not chargeable with any duty other than, subject to section 85A, mortgage duty.

 (3) An instrument, other than a mortgage, that effects or has an effect on the transfer of an interest in property as security under or in accordance with a mortgage is not chargeable with any duty.